boltops-tools/sonic/docs/_reference/sonic-execute.md

 Runs command across fleet of servers via AWS Run Command.

-Run as a command across a list of servers.
-A filter must be provided.
+* A filter must be provided.
 The filter can be a mix of instance ids and ec2 tags.
-This command can also take a path to a file.
-To specify a path to a file use file:// at the beginning of your file.
+* The command can be provided inline or as a file.
+To a file use `file://` at the beginning of your file.

 ## Examples Summary